The Modern Resume Common Mistakes and Myths

 Why Your Current Resume Approach Fails

 The way you currently write your resume is broken and relying on old habits.
-Most people wrongly believe a resume must list everything they have ever done—a long history of every job duty.
+Most people wrongly believe a resume must list everything they have ever done, a long history of every job duty.
 This is outdated thinking that ignores how hiring truly works today.
-By trying to show you are good at everything through sheer volume, you are creating a career burden that will slow you down.
+Trying to show value through sheer volume creates a career burden that will slow you down.

 This method causes constant problems.
 Hiring today is not a slow conversation with a person; it is a fast check by a computer system to see if data matches.
+The average job posting draws 250 applicants, according to Glassdoor — and recruiters spend just 6 to 8 seconds on each resume before deciding whether to continue, according to an eye-tracking study cited by StandOut CV.
 When you send a general summary, you make the recruiter do hard work to figure out how your past fits their future needs.
-In a system that values speed, anything that makes the reader look too hard for a match is immediately thrown out as junk.
+In a system that values speed, anything that makes the reader look too hard for a match is immediately thrown out.

 Checks for Improving Your Resume